Anphimens/alx-low_level_programming/README.md

  - 0x14-bit_manipulation
 ```

+### Features
-Each directory contains `README.md` file that explains the content in the directory.
+ - Each directory contains `README.md` file that explains the content in the directory.
-Some directories may contain `main.h` or files known as *header files*.
+ - Some directories may contain `main.h` or files known as *header files*.
 This header files contain the prototype of the functions in the `.c` files.

 ## Appendix